orkes-io/docs/blog/2022-01-31-dynamic-workflows.md

 ### Not quite the same

 In this workflow, our dynamic task creates the resized and reformatted images.
 In the earlier workflows, there is a second task that uploads the videos to S3.
-A Dyanmic task will only run one task, so in this case, we are just generating the image.
+A Dynamic task will only run one task, so in this case, we are just generating the image.

-To run several tasks per dyanmica task, we'll need to create a [subworkflow](https://orkes.io/content/docs/reference-docs/sub-workflow-task) inside the dynamic task.
+To run several tasks per dynamic task, we'll need to create a [subworkflow](https://orkes.io/content/docs/reference-docs/sub-workflow-task) inside the dynamic task.

-For simplicity, we've introduced the dyanmica task here, and in our next post, we will combine the dynamic task with a subworkflow to create the images AND upload them to S3.
+For simplicity, we've introduced the dynamic task here, and in our next post, we will combine the dynamic task with a subworkflow to create the images AND upload them to S3.